steveycee/duplicate-emails-kata/README.md

 This function brings it all together and is the function called in the Quickstart above.

-## Testing
+## Testing 🧪

+💻 Tested on Early 2015 MPB 2.7Ghz i5 Dual Core 8GB RAM

 - `removeDuplicateEmails()` and `generateFakeEmails()` both make use of `performance.now` to track how long the functions are taking to run.
 At time of writing the operation to deduplicate 100K email entries was taking roughly 80 to 100 ms
-- Manual testing, spot checked over several runs that the order of the final array is in the same order as the array it had been asked to work on.
+- Manual testing: spot checked over several runs that the order of the final array is in the same order as the array it had been asked to work on.
+- Exploratory testing:
+  -- Crashes out consistently at 4.5 million emails but this includes the generation operation.

-## What I'd like to have added
+## What I'd like to have added ⏳

-- More automated tests
+- More automated tests!
 - More configuration options, right now it works on a randomly generated list of emails, I'd have loved to configure the CLI to work against a file like emails.json or something like that.
 - More life like emails, I tried using domains and providers but ultimately the email unique part of the email address isn't very life like.
+- Better performance given it crashes out parsing a certain number of emails.